- What is your department's philosophy?

 The department currently offers financial support for two summers during a student's tenure.
 There are, additionally, opportunities for graduate students to hold research assistantships with department faculty.
 The terms of research assistantship appointments may vary from case to case but provide, in most cases, a stipend that covers summer living expenses.

 The department offers teaching and research opportunities in five major research areas: American Politics, Comparative Politics, International Relations, Political Methodology, and Political Theory.
 In addition, there are ample opportunities for graduate study in related departments at the university.
-Please click here to see a list of other social science departments.

 You can access more specific information about particular faculty members by going to the faculty page.